Vilos92/astro-greg/src/content/blog/hello-world.md

 ---
-title: 'Hello'
+title: 'Hello World'
-description: 'Welcome to my website!'
+description: 'Welcome to my website'
-pubDate: 'June 28 2024'
+pubDate: 'June 29 2024'
-heroImage: '/blog/hello.jpg'
+heroImage: '/blog/hello-world.jpg'
 ---

 # Welcome to My New Website

-Hello, world. ✌️
+Hello, world. 👋

-This is the first blog entry of my new website.
+This is the first blog entry of my website.

 ## How Did I Make This Site?